New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 Guadagno ran on the promise to end the opioid epidemic, fix New Jersey transportation, grow jobs in the state, fix pension and health benefits, make the state more military and veteran-friendly, and cut property taxes by as much as $3,000.
 New Jersey's property taxes are the highest in the nation.

-If elected, Guadagno has said she wouldn’t run for re-election if she can’t lower property taxes in her first term.
-But only 23 percent of voters believe her promise, according to the Quinnipiac poll.
+If elected, Guadagno said she wouldn’t run for re-election if she can’t lower property taxes in her first term.
+But only 23 percent of voters believed her promise, according to the Quinnipiac poll.